WHY Does Yorkshire Terrier Shed Hair? plus other FAQ!

 Instances where your dog might shed:

-• For the females, during or right after heat period and following fertilization.
+• For the females, during or right after the heat period and following fertilization.